Resonaa/polygen/articles/en/Welcome to polygen.md

 Note: This site is currently work in progress.
-You are welcome to join the official QQ chat group (zh) for coming-up updates.
+You are welcome to join the official QQ chat group (zh) for upcoming updates.

 #### How to Mention Users